yonicd/carbonace/README.md

 # carbonace

-Wanna tweet a screenshot of your code like the pros?
+Wanna tweet a pretty screenshot of your code like the pros?

 <img src = 'inst/images/other_init_snap.png' width='50%'>